 Preschoolers can be unstoppable — running, spinning, leaping, and climbing at every opportunity.
-Their desire to move, move, move makes this a great time to cultivate fitness habits that will last.
+Their desire to move, move, move makes this a great time to encourage fitness habits that will last.

 So what should parents and caregivers do?
 You probably already know what will motivate this age group best: fun.